 Read about some recent restraint of trade issues in the news.

-It is important you talk to a lawyer with proven experience in Industrial Relations and Employment Law so you know where you stand.
+It is important you talk to an experienced lawyer with proven experience in Industrial Relations and Employment Law so you know where you stand.

 Employment Contract Requirements